headforwards-spd/headforwards-website/src/pages/info-pages/how-we-recruit.md

     isTwoColumns: true
     type: image-copy-component
     title: 'To do the best work, you need the best people'
+    content:
+      - type: markdown
         text: >-
           Headforwards is a software business.
 But first and foremost, it’s a people business.
 That’s why Headforwards is always looking for the perfect fit – for our clients and for our culture.

           Headforwards was founded on the principle of recruiting the right team for each client.
 Rather than go it alone, we get clients involved in the process, so everyone is confident from the start that the right people are on board.

           When those people are on board, Headforwards makes sure they always feel engaged and fulfilled in their work.
 That’s why the company has such a high staff retention rate, and why it’s able to build such strong and lasting partnerships with clients.
-    image: ''
   - jobTitle: Recruitment and Talent Specialist
     name: Marie Ashton
     quote: >-